Nashville's Outdoor Fun

 Into the Past

 The Spring and Summer months are a perfect time to explore Nashville's many outdoor historical sites.
-Step inside the beautifully preserved home of our nation's 7th president at The Hermitage, Home of President Andrew Jackson.
+Step inside the beautifully preserved home of our nation's 7th president at Andrew Jackson's Hermitage: Home of the People's President.
 Enjoy the 1,100 acres of the original farm owned by Andrew Jackson, and learn about life during the 19th century.
 The Belle Meade Plantation is a 19th century historic Greek Revival mansion commissioned by John Harding in 1845.
 Guests are welcome to explore the 30 acres of the Belle Meade Plantation which includes the dairy, horse stable, carriage house, mausoleum, gardens, and a log cabin.
 Learn about Nashville's role during the Civil War at The Battle of Franklin Trust as you explore the Carter House, and Carnton Plantation.
 Next, immerse yourself into the past at Travellers Rest Plantation the home of John Overton, one of Nashville's first political leaders.
 Make sure to browse through the other great historical sites and museums Nashville has to offer here: www.visitmusiccity.com/nashvillehistory.

 Enjoy the thrill of summer baseball with the Nashville Sounds.
 Peanuts, home runs, Cracker Jacks, and a game almost every single day.
 Golf lovers will need to check out the Hermitage Golf Course, voted #1 Rated Public Course in the State by Golf Digest, or Gaylord Springs Golf Links, named Middle Tennessee's Top Public Course by GolfWeek Magazine.
 Then get ready for some football, with an excellent pre-season game of the Tennessee Titans at LP Field towards the end of summer!